channelsailing/channelsailing.github.io/_posts/2020-07-04-csd-facebook-group.md

 post_date: 2020-07-04 01:18:17
 ---
 <!-- wp:paragraph -->
-<p>This is a shameless plug for our  <a href="https://www.facebook.com/groups/529728773848746/">Facebook Group</a>.
+<p>This is a shameless plug for our &nbsp;<a href="https://www.facebook.com/groups/529728773848746/">Facebook Group</a>.
 As of today, we have 177 members and it has been quietly  growing during lockdown.  </p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->